Skip to content

 We can now turn on the LXC container, and we’ll be ready to install the Nvidia driver.
 This time we’re going to install it without the kernel drivers, and there is no need to install the kernel headers.

-# answer "no" when it asks if it should update X config
+# answer "no" if it asks if it should update X config

 At this point you should be able to reboot your LXC container.
 Verify that the files and driver works as expected, before moving on to the Docker setup.